klmr/box/cran-comments.md

 ## Changes

-* Fix: Adjustment in test suite to fix a R CMD CHECK failure on WinBuilder when the capitalisation of the current working directory as returned from getwd() mismatches the actual capitalisation in the filesystem.
+* Fix test failure due to an update in the 'devtools' dependency.
+* Fix: remove unnecessary 'LazyData' statement from 'DESCRIPTION'.

 Other changes:

+* Enhancement: Make box::help() work with attached objects
-* Enhancement: Allow trailing comma in box::use()
+* Enhancement: Allow trailing comma in attach list
-* Enhancement: Support loading local modules from open files in RStudio
-* Enhancement: improve error message and performance for module environment name access via `$`
-* Enhancement: Add explicit support for 'testthat'
-* Fix: Attach names starting with a dot
+* Fix: Make box::use(.) syntax work

 ## Test environments